-In this tutorial, we design an Arduino Uno Robotic Arm.
-Entire arm will be designed from some scrap material and servos.
+In this tutorial, we are going to design an Arduino Uno based Robotic Arm from some cardboards and servo motors.
 Entire process of construction has been explained in detail below.
-The arm has been built with cardboards and the individual parts have been locked to servo motors.
-Arduino Uno is programmed to control servo motors.
-Servos are serving as joints of Robotic arm here.
-This setup also looks as a Robotic Crane or we can convert it into a Crane by some easy tweaks.
-This project will be very helpful for beginners who want to learn to develop a Simple Robot in low cost.
+Here in this project Arduino Uno is programmed to control servo motors which are serving as joints of Robotic arm.
+This setup also looks as a Robotic Crane or we can convert it into a Crane by doing some easy tweaks.
+This project will be helpful for beginners who want to learn to develop a Simple Robot in low cost or just want to learn working with Arduino and servo motors.

 - Arduino Uno